geotrice/php-design-patterns/Prototype/PROTOTYPE.md

 The Prototype Design Pattern

-This is an example of a Creational Design Pattern.
+This is an example of a Creational Design Pattern with an Object scope.

 This design pattern specifies the kind of objects to create using a prototypical instance.